Maseno

 Maseno is a town in Kisumu County, Kenya.
-It is located along Kisumu - Busia highway 25 kilometers to the county capital in the north west direction.
-Another road connects Maseno to Vihiga town, located 15 kilometers east of Maseno.
-The equator passes through Maseno.
-Kombewa is located 10 kilometers west of Maseno.
-The altitude of Maseno is 1,503 metres or 4,934 feet above sea level.
+It is situated along the Kisumu–Busia highway, approximately 25 kilometres northwest of Kisumu City.
+Another road connects Maseno to Vihiga town, located about 15 kilometres to the east.
+The Equator passes through the town, making it one of Kenya's notable equatorial settlements.
+Kombewa lies approximately 10 kilometres west of Maseno.
+The town stands at an elevation of 1,503 metres (4,934 feet) above sea level.